BenTaylorPublic/screeps/README.md

 ```
 IsSpawned bool on creeps

+AvoidMatrix should be created and used for a whole tick's moveTo logic

 Report/Emails
     Make it say "enemy entered", "enemy died" etc
         Remove the log that says "tower attacking X" once thats done